 BPH is by far the most common cause of urinary retention.

 AUR is often encountered postoperatively and the reasons for this are multifactorial:

 - Traumatic instrumentation.

 It is a reasonably common emergency with an incidence of primary AUR in England of approximately 3/1,000 men per annum.
 It is ten times more common in men than in women and highest in men aged over 70.

 Usually the diagnosis is self-evident.
-The patient is very uncomfortable and unable to pass urine with a tender, distended bladder.
+The patient is very uncomfortable and unable to pass urine, with a tender, distended bladder.
 However, it is necessary to consider the diagnosis in those unable to describe symptoms - eg, unconscious patients following trauma.
 History and examination should be directed towards determining a cause for the AUR.
 Whilst BPH is very common, rarer but serious causes such as cauda equina or cord compression must not be missed.
-See also separate articles Genitourinary History and Examination (Male) and Genitourinary History and Examination (Female).

 - Nature and duration of current symptoms - eg, anuria, pain.